Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/final_report.md

 ## Introduction
 ### Motivation and hypotheses
-The motivation for this project is straightforward: since TED talk was one of the main sources I used to learn English, I became curious when I saw a project in Kaggle.com, titled [*What Makes a Popular TED Talk?*](https://www.kaggle.com/code/holfyuen/what-makes-a-popular-ted-talk) I realized that I, without solid ground, assumed that it is the lexical contents that attracts people, and that it is the main source which the speech gains popularity from.
-Therefore, taking this project as an opportunity to check if my hasty assumption is valid, I intend to discover ***whether the lexical contents of talks is the main factor that determines the popularity of talks or not***.
+The motivation for this project is straightforward: since TED talk was one of the main sources I used to learn English, I became curious when I saw a project in Kaggle.com, titled [*What Makes a Popular TED Talk?*](https://www.kaggle.com/code/holfyuen/what-makes-a-popular-ted-talk) I realized that, without solid ground, I assumed that it is the lexical contents that attracts people, and that it is the main source which the speech gains popularity from.
+Therefore, taking this project as an opportunity to check if my hasty assumption is valid, I intend to discover ***whether it is possible to predict a talks popularity solely based on the lexical contents of it***.
 As the project proceeds, it also seemed interesting to check the correlation between specific ratings and a couple of textual features, hence two sub-hypotheses are added as below:

 * There is a positive correlation between the rating `obnoxious` and the mean of [k-band](https://github.com/Data-Science-for-Linguists-2023/TED-Talk-Rating-Analysis/blob/main/final_report.md#what-is-k-band)